AuPtZ/BenchmarkSS/www/info_Q4.md

 #### Result interpretation

 The single method is a classic drug repurposing method.
 One oncogenic signature and one signature search method (SSM) are required to retrieve drugs.
-In result of SS_all, here is a lollipop with colored dots representing Top10 drugs from pharmacotranscriptomic dataset (PTD).
+In result of SS_all, here is a lollipop with colored dots representing Top10 drugs from pharmacotranscriptomic dataset.
 For better readability, we use logP to color the dot.
 <div style="padding: 10px; text-align: center;">
 <img src="imginfoQ9_14.gif" width = "80%" height = "80%" />
 </div>

 In the corresponding table below, Here are four columns:
-**Name**: Drug name in pharmacotranscriptomic dataset (PTD).
+**Name**: Drug name in pharmacotranscriptomic dataset.
 **Score**: Score of drugs computed by SSM.
 **Scale_score**:  Score are scaled from -1 to 1 for better comparison.
 **P_value**: p value of drugs computed by SSM using a null distribution.
-For every PTD and SSM, we construct a corresponding null distribution by randomly sampling gene expression values and gene names from the PTD data.
+For every pharmacotranscriptomic dataset and SSM, we construct a corresponding null distribution by randomly sampling gene expression values and gene names from the pharmacotranscriptomic dataset.
 This process is iterated to generate 2000 null signatures, which are then scored using corresponding SSM.
 **P_adjust**: adjust p value of drugs computed by SSM.
 **Direction**: the drug show potential to input signature.
 In breif, <0 means "down" and >0 means "up".